 - Silver AwardThe Silver Award is the highest award a Girl Scout Cadette can earn.
 The Silver Award can be earned individually or in groups of four or less (per GSUSA).
 For detailed information about the Silver Award, please refer to the Cadette Girl’s Guide to Girl Scouting.

 Girl Scout Cadettes may now begin using a new pre-approval form to submit their proposed Silver Award Take Action Project.
-Pre-approval will be required starting 10/1/2016.
+As of October 2016, pre-approval is required.
 Final reports received after that date that do not meet GSUSA and GSMIDTN guidelines will be returned with the pre-approval form for re-submission.

 - Bronze AwardThe Girl Scout Bronze Award is the highest honor a Girl Scout Junior can achieve.
 Earning the Girl Scout Bronze Award involves the time to complete a journey, as well as a suggested minimum of 20 hours building her team, exploring her community, choosing her project and planning, putting in motion and spreading the word about her project.